JimHagan/otel-workshop/otel-collector-challenge.md

 Compare trends before these changes were made to the collector using a simple NRQL query such as ``SELECT count(*) FROM Span SINCE 30 minutes ago TIMESERIES auto``.

 If you are not seeing these changes to take effect, exit ``skaffold dev`` (Press Control-C for Mac or Windows) to stop running the environment.
 Then run ``skaffold dev``.
 Wait 5-10 minutes and run the query again to see the changes in data ingest.

+## Moving forward in the workshop
+When the alloted time for labs 1-4 is complete, you are ready to move onto the next (and final) lab in this workshop [Lab 5: Passing the torch](lab_5-passing-the-torch.md)